PawelWisn/HomeBudget/README.md

   REMARKS:

-    - Client is humbly styled due to no frontend specialization
+    - Client is humbly styled due to lack of time and no frontend specialization
     - Client does not hangle pagination, but it is available by adding query parameters limit and offset (for example /budget/?limit=2&offset=1)